Mini Apple Sea Salt Crisps

 - Combine ingredients, then sprinkle over the top of each pie (dividing the topping evenly among the pies).
 Bake at 375 degrees for 10 minutes, then enjoy!

-What are you favorite healthy recipes?
-Let us know and be sure to follow us here and on Instagram as we share tips for healthy living and healthy recipes all year long!
+What's your favorite healthy pancake recipe?
+Let us know and be sure to follow us here and on Instagram as we share tips for healthy living and healthy recipes all year long.